Virginia Tech® home

 Feb 16, 2024 450-721 (SPES-554P)

-The guide contains information on pesticides used in orchards, with a seasonal treatment of when and how these materials should be employed.
+This guide contains information on pesticides used in orchards, with a seasonal treatment of when and how these materials should be employed.
 Efficacy information toward major fruit pests as well as beneficial species is included.
-The guide is black and white, but with a color photograph for the cover.
-It is spiral bound.

 Apple Blotch Disease